Page cover

 View Batch

-Clicking on the 3 dots on the top right-hand corner on the Batch information page, give you the following options:
+Clicking on the 3 dots on the top right corner on the Batch information page will give you the following options:

-• Recall Batch: If a specific product batch needs to be recalled, this opens the Start Batch Recall form. 👉 See Inventory Recalls- Smart Recall System for more information.
+If a specific product batch needs to be recalled, this opens the Start Batch Recall form. 👉 See Inventory Recalls - Smart Recall System for more information.

-• Feed: Download the inventory feed associated with this batch to a CSV.
+• Feed: This will download the Stock Feed data associated with this batch as a spreadsheet.

 • Product: Opens the product's page.